On skip connections and normalisation layers in deep optimisation: Background

 Gradient descent on a possibly non-convex function $\ell:\RB^p\rightarrow\RB_{\geq0}$ can be guaranteed to converge to a global optimum by insisting that $\ell$ have \emph{Lipschitz gradients} and satisfy the \emph{Polyak-\L{ojasiewicz} inequality}.
-We recall these properties here.
+We recall these well-known properties here for convenience.